DotNetAnalyzers/StyleCopAnalyzers/README.md

 ## Installation

-StyleCopAnalyzers can be installed using the NuGet Package Manager in Visual Studio 2015.
+StyleCopAnalyzers can be installed using the NuGet command line or the NuGet Package Manager in Visual Studio 2015.

+**Install using the command line:**
 ```bash
 Install-Package StyleCop.Analyzers
 ```

+**Install using the package manager:**
 ![Install via nuget](https://cloud.githubusercontent.com/assets/1408396/8233513/491f301a-159c-11e5-8b7a-1e16a0695da6.png)

 ## Team Considerations